-- 2.1.
-The Local Governing Board has overall responsibility for: - The monitoring and implementation of this Behavioural Policy and of the behaviour procedures at the school.
-This includes the policy's effectiveness in addressing any Social, Emotional, Mental Health-related drivers of poor behaviour. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints
+2.1.
+The Local Governing Board has overall responsibility for:

+• The monitoring and implementation of this Behaviour Policy and of the behaviour procedures at the school.
+This includes the policy's effectiveness in addressing any Social, Emotional, Mental Health-related drivers of poor behaviour.

-Procedures Policy.
+• Ensuring that this policy, as written, does not discriminate on any grounds, including, but notlimited to, age, disability, gender reassignment, marriage and civil partnership, race, religion orbelief, sex and sexual orientation.

-- 2.2.
-The headteacher is responsible for: - Establishing the standard of behaviour expected by pupils at the school. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publishing this policy and making it available to staff, parents and pupils at least once a year. - Reporting to the Local Governing Board on the implementation of this Behavioural Policy, including its effectiveness in addressing any SEMH related issues that could be driving disruptive behaviour. - 2.3.
-The mental health lead is responsible for: - Overseeing the whole-school approach to mental health, including how this is reflected in the school's Behavioural Policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties. - Collaborating with the SENCO, headteacher and Local Governing board, as part of the SLT, to outline and strategically develop behavioural and SEMH policies and provisions for the school.
+- Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - 2.2.
+The Headteacher is responsible for: - Establishing the standard of behaviour expected by pupils at the school. - Determining the school rules and any consequences for making wrong choices. - The strategic planning and monitoring of the Sacred Heart Values Curriculum. - Managing serious unacceptable behaviour (See 3.4 in Behavior Policy). - Publishing this policy and making it available to staff, parents and pupils at least once a year. - Reporting to the Local Governing Board on the implementation of this Behavioural Policy, includingits effectiveness in addressing any SEMH related issues that could be driving disruptive behaviour. - 2.3.
+The mental health lead is responsible for: - Overseeing the whole-school approach to mental health, including how this is reflected in theschool's Behavioural Policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties.

+• Collaborating with the SENCO, headteacher and Local Governing board, as part of the SLT, tooutline and strategically develop behavioural and SEMH policies and provisions for the school.

-- Coordinating with the SENCO and mental health support teams to provide a high standard of care to pupils who have SEMH-related difficulties that affect their behaviour. - Providing professional guidance to colleagues about SEMH difficulties and the links with behaviour, and working closely with staff, parents and other agencies, including SEMH charities. - Overseeing the outcomes of interventions on pupils' behaviour, education and overall wellbeing. - Liaising with parents of pupils with SEMH-related behavioural difficulties, where appropriate - Leading CPD on mental health and behaviour
+- Coordinating with the SENCO and mental health support teams to provide a high standard of careto pupils who have SEMH-related difficulties that affect their behaviour. - Providing professional guidance to colleagues about SEMH difficulties and the links with behaviour, and working closely with staff, parents and other agencies, including SEMH charities. - Overseeing the outcomes of interventions on pupils' behaviour, education and overall wellbeing. - Liaising with parents of pupils with SEMH-related behavioural difficulties, where appropriate - Leading CPD on mental health and behaviour - 2.4.

-2.4.
 The SENCO is responsible for: